 Phonics: Classroom Practice

 Much of our phonics instruction comes from our daily practice.
 Most of the activities are embedded into PLAY.
-Apart from some direct full class and mini-lessons, and guided reading lessons, most of our phonics practice takes place through game boards, sorting, word building and creative writing.
+Apart from some direct full class and small group lessons (including guided reading lessons), most of our phonics practice takes place through game boards, sorting, word building and creative writing.

-You can see all 70 of the phonics game boards in one bundle by clicking HERE.
+You can see all 70 of the game boards in one bundle by clicking HERE.

 You can see more details about the full year set of 70 posters HERE

-In order to create phonics assessment sheets like the one pictured above, I’ve used the following clip art sets.
-You can click each one to have a closer look, or click HERE to see all available phonics sets (or explore under the “Teacher Graphics” tab at the top of this page).
+You can click HERE to see ALL available phonics sets (or explore under the “Teacher Graphics” tab at the top of this page).

 If you’re having trouble finding what you need for math, literacy or clip art, you can grab this handy Clickable Catalogue for everything available in my TPT store – a big time saver!
 Tuck it away for when you need it!